The following are excellent resources for pre-teens and teens that we highly recommend.

 Teen Center USA Elk Grove

-The center is open from 2-5 pm Monday thru Friday for students to come after school.
+The center is open from 2-5 pm Monday thru Friday (12-6 during summer months) for students to come after school.
 Adult staff is on hand to help them reinforce values they received at school.
 TCUSA also provides opportunities for students to do community service work at the center as well as other community organizations.

 Teen Leadership Committee (CSD)